ZNackly/ATM-PETproject/README.md

 # ATM-PETproject
-This is my pet project of simple ATM software
+This is my pet project of a simple ATM software